-Frahgoogis are a noble and industrious race.
-Unfortunately that industry has been curtailed for a few thousand solar cycles by an ancient feud with the brave and somewhat arrogant race they share their ancestral home with; their neighbors the Hoonch Ratz.
-Pray for peace in the widdle east here in Polyuna.
+Frahgoogis are a noble and industrious folk.
+Unfortunately that industry has been curtailed for a few thousand solar cycles by an ancient feud with the brave and pride filled race they share their ancestral home with; their neighbors the Hoonch Rats.

-Brave but lead astray by thier arrogance the Hoonch Rat has for millennia been at war with the other civilized race they share a planet with.
-Still it is prophesied that one day "a root will help graft the two shoots" ushering in a new age of galactic harmony.
+Brave but led astray by their arrogance, the Hoonch Rat has for millennia been at war with the other civilized race they share a planet with.
+Still, it is prophesied that one day "a root will help graft the two shoots" ushering in a new age of galactic harmony.
 Holy Presence let that day come soon!

-Once a lay in wait predator (similar to the ant lion found on Earth) Bogrosh had a radical change of heart when he was befriended by a kind creature he hoped to make lunch out of.
-Now he lovingly prepares meals for those he once would have made meals out of.
+Once a lay in wait predator (similar to the ant lion found on Earth) Bogrosh had a radical change of heart when he was befriended by a kind creature he originally hoped to eat.
+Now he lovingly prepares meals for those he once would have made from.

 Buneder Drageens cast long shadows over the flatter, sparser areas of Polyuna.
-Though they prefer a solitary life they are not opposed to keeping some good company.
-But the presence of other Buneder’s tends to draw out rowdy fights between these drageens as they prefer to share as little as possible with their colleagues.
-They will eat anything that seizes their fancy short of another Drageen.
+Preferring a solitary life they are selective about the company they keep.
+The presence of other Buneder’s tends to draw out rowdy fights between these drageens as they prefer to share as little as possible with their colleagues.
+Though socially discerning Buneder will eat anything that seizes their fancy short of another Drageen.

-The sky’s the limits with this fearsome flyer.
-Whether surfing the jet streams high above or foraging the deserts below, this majestic drageen has been the inspiration of much awe and many stories.
-Though free-spirited, and extremely picky about those they become friendly with these solitary drageen are surprisingly down to earth once a bond is formed.
+The sky’s the limits with these fearsome flyers.
+Whether surfing the jet streams above or foraging the deserts below, these majestic drageen have been the inspiration of much awe and many legends.
+Though free-spirited, and extremely picky about those they become friendly with, these high flyers are surprisingly down to earth if you manage to earn their trust.

-As vain as they are majestic, Noraleder Drageens go wherever they please caring little for company beyond a flock of admirers or a small cadre of those they consider peers.
+As vain as they are majestic, Noraleder Drageens wonder over hill and plain caring little for company beyond a flock of admirers or a small cadre of those they consider peers.
 Fiercely competitive Noraleder Drageens see most everything as a race to be won or a challenge to awarded a prize for.
-Avid fruit and plant eaters these Drageens haven't the faintest taste in the worlds for meats.
+Avid fruit, plant and insect eaters these Drageens prefer plant matter over more mysterious meats.

-Sapiepedes Drageens are not receptive to newcomers at all, if provoked their venom-laced bite will debilitate even the most hardy of creatures.
+Sapiepedes like many drageens are a bit stand-offish, if provoked their venom-laced bite will debilitate even the most hardy of creatures.
 Underneath their impressive armament, these Drageens do have a soft spot for those whom they consider to be close friends.
-Found tunneling underground or flying low, these denizens of Polyuna give others plenty of space but defend their own with vigor.
+Found tunneling underground or hovering low off the ground, these denizens of Polyuna give others plenty of space but defend their own with vigor.
 Omnivorous, avoid if grumpy.

 The only deep-sea Drageens that venture onto land, Starmander Drageens are a rare sight to behold for any landlubber of Polyuna.
 Rarer still are sightings of adolescent Starmanders venturing deeper than the coastline.
 Despite keeping to themselves most of the time, these Drageens do have an insatiable taste for curiosities, especially for other unfamiliar living things.
 They are notoriously picky about what they eat on land, but the “deeper” they go the more that items are added to the menu.

-Onjee Drageens travel in packs chasing down most anything that makes their mouths water.
-While very social amongst themselves they are equally untrusting of others they don't know.
-These Drageens have an almost traitorous streak when they feel threatened even by eachother, but they typically avoid socially threatening behavior for fear of being backstabbed.
-Being vulnerable is not their strong suite.
+Onjee Drageens travel in packs chasing down most anything that strikes their fancy.
+While socially amiable amongst their own ranks they are inversely untrusting of others.
+These Drageens have an almost traitorous streak when they feel threatened even by each other, but they typically avoid socially scandalous situations for fear of being backstabbed.
+Vulnerability (even with each other) is not their strong suit.

 Ungraceful dancers but brilliant boulderers, Desheeno Drageens are more at home in the most arid parts of Polyuna.
-While unafraid of deserts, Desheenos are much more easily found near gorges and mountains.
-Though they are unapologetic omnivores, they prefer the plant grubs more plentiful on mountainsides over other soil-burrowing critters.
-These Drageens mostly form small traveling packs, but are occasionally found in large colonies.
+While unafraid of deserts, Desheenos tend to proliferate near gorges and mountains.
+Though they are unapologetic omnivores, they prefer the plant grubs which are more plentiful on mountainsides over other soil-burrowing critters.
+These Drageens predominantly form small traveling packs, but are occasionally found in large colonies.

-Unique among other Drageens, Jingtis are avid coastline dwellers with an eye for beautiful sunrises and sunsets.
+Unique among other Drageens, Jingtis are avid coastline dwellers with an eye for beautiful, oceanic sunsets.
 Though ordinarily solitary they are quite welcoming of company and have exceedingly clean table manners for being so large.
-These Drageens graze on small invertebrates and any stray vanoulli nuts that drop from the vanoulli nut trees on the coast.
-Anyone who gets on their bad side will find themselves with one lump or two depending on the offense.
+These Drageens graze on small invertebrates and any stray nuts that drop from the vanoulli trees near the Polyunian coastline.
+Though usually well tempered anyone who gets on their bad side will find themselves nursing one lump or two depending on the offense.